JEE Main Official Answer Key 2025 Release Date Soon - How to Download PDF

 Important point for selecting first function (u) and second function (v)

-Usually we use the following preference order for selecting the first function.
+Usually, we use the following preference order for selecting the first function.
 (Inverse, Logarithmic, Algebraic, Trigonometric, Exponential).
-In the above stated order, the function on the left is always chosen as the first function.
+In the above-stated order, the function on the left is always chosen as the first function.
 This rule is called as ILATE.

-For example, if an integral contains a logarithmic function and an algebraic function, we should choose logarithmic function as the first function (u).
+For example, if an integral contains a logarithmic function and an algebraic function, we should choose the logarithmic function as the first function (u).

 Application of of Integration by Parts